hiktan44/replivideo/replit.md

 ## Overview

-AI Avatar Video Maker is a FastAPI-based web application that automatically generates 10-minute Turkish tutorial videos from GitHub repositories.
-The system analyzes repository content, generates professional Turkish scripts using AI, creates voiceovers, and combines them with AI avatar videos to produce complete educational content.
+AI Avatar Video Maker is a FastAPI-based web application that automatically generates 10-minute Turkish tutorial videos from **any website or GitHub repository**.
+The system analyzes web content, generates professional Turkish scripts using AI, creates voiceovers, and combines them with AI avatar videos to produce complete educational content.

-The application provides a REST API and web interface for submitting GitHub URLs and monitoring video creation progress in real-time.
+The application provides a REST API and web interface for submitting any web URL (including GitHub repositories) and monitoring video creation progress in real-time.

+## Recent Changes (October 2025)

+**Web Content Expansion**: System now supports any website URL, not just GitHub repositories
+- Added `WebsiteAnalyzer` service for general web scraping using BeautifulSoup
+- Added `ContentAnalyzer` unified router that auto-detects URL type (GitHub vs general website)
+- Updated AI prompts to generate appropriate scripts for both GitHub repos and general websites
+- Enhanced frontend to accept any web URL with automatic content type detection
+- Maintains backward compatibility with existing GitHub repository analysis

 ## User Preferences